CandyyPL/cybersec-notes/htb-academy-notes.md

 ### cURL

 cURL (client URL) is a command-line tool and library that primarily supports HTTP along with many other protocols.
-This makes it a good candidate for scripts as well as automation, making it essential for sending various types of web requests from the command line, which is necessary for many types of web penetration tests.

 We can send a basic HTTP request to any URL by using it as an argument for cURL, as follows:
 ```bash
 $ curl inlanefreight.com
 ```

-We see that cURL does not render the HTML/JavaScript/CSS code, unlike a web browser, but prints it in its raw format.
-However, as penetration testers, we are mainly interested in the request and response context, which usually becomes much faster and more convenient than a web browser.

-We may also use cURL to download a page or a file and output the content into a file using the -O flag.
-If we want to specify the output file name, we can use the **-o** flag and specify the name.
-Otherwise, we can use **-O** and cURL will use the remote file name, as follows:
+Downloading file with curl (**-o flag):
 ```bash
 $ curl -O inlanefreight.com
 $ ls
 index.html
 ```

-As we can see, the output was not printed this time but rather saved into index.html.
-We noticed that cURL still printed some status while processing the request.
 We can silent the status with the **-s** flag, as follows:
 ```bash
 $ curl -s -O inlanefreight.com
 ```

 ### HTTPS <a name='web_requests_https' />

-One of the significant drawbacks of HTTP is that all data is transferred in clear-text.
-To counter this issue, the HTTPS (HTTP Secure) protocol was created, in which all communications are transferred in an encrypted format, so even if a third party does intercept the request, they would not be able to extract the data out of it.
+**HTTPS port** - 443

 ### DNS note